 5.1 Triggers for engagement

-The IMAP team engages with the GCDO, central agencies and other functional leads to agree the final risk rating.
+The IMS team engages with the GCDO, central agencies and other functional leads to agree the final risk rating.
 If you are unsure whether your investment meets this criterion, you should complete an RPA.

 As the key decision maker, it’s vital the SRO has a clear understanding of the value of assurance and the GCDO’s core expectations for good assurance practice.